ashu-tagore/KhaataBook/README.md

 View Records: Browse all your saved financial records Edit Records: Update existing records as needed
-Delete Records: Remove unwanted financial records Date-based Organization: All records are automatically saved with the current date
+Delete Records: Remove unwanted financial records Date-based Organization: All records are automatically saved with the current date.

 Technology Stack
 Backend: Node.js with Express.js